254In61/ocp4-on-aws/README.md

    - Transfer the 3 files downloaded in step 3 from your ~/Downloads to this EC2 instance $HOME directory ** Do some chatGPT search here :) :) ***
    - Clone down this git repository : $ git clone -b develop https://github.com/254In61/ocpv4-on-aws.git

-4. Set these enviromental variables which the ansible playbooks will consume.
+4. Set these enviromental variables which the ansible playbooks & bash script will consume.
+   - Create $HOME/env-vars file : $ touch $HOME/env-vars  ** You don't want your secrets on git, hence a directory outside this git repo. **
-   - touch $HOME/env-vars
+   - Copy files/sample-env-vars to $HOME/env-vars
-   - Put in the details found in sample-env-vars
-   - Set the environmental variables of the EC2 $ source $HOME/env-vars
+   - Update the variables in $HOME/env-vars.
+   - Save the file and move to step 5.

 5. Start the ssh agent : $ eval $(ssh-agent)